slippyex/data-guardian/README.md

 ### `maskData<T>(data: T, options?: Partial<IMaskOptions>): T`

 Recursively masks sensitive data in an object, array, or any other nested structure based on the provided options.
+Will not mask objects with circular references.

 #### Parameters